Operation Ann: Plot

-Leslie (Amy Poehler) hosts her annual "Galentine's Day" party for her female friends but feels bad that Ann (Rashida Jones) doesn't have anyone with whom to celebrate Valentine's Day.
+Leslie hosts her annual "Galentine's Day" party for her female friends but feels bad that Ann doesn't have anyone with whom to celebrate Valentine's Day.
 She asks the parks department to set Ann up with someone at a Valentine's Day singles mixer that they are organizing.
-Chris (Rob Lowe), who is still depressed about being dumped by Millicent, decides to DJ the mixer.
-Meanwhile, Leslie has given Ben (Adam Scott) a Valentine's Day scavenger hunt filled with intricate riddles hidden all over Pawnee in order to discover where she wants to meet him that night, but she made it exceedingly difficult.
-Andy (Chris Pratt) and Ron (Nick Offerman) help Ben out, and Ron turns out to be very eager and adept at solving riddles, despite his claims to the contrary.
+Chris, who is still depressed about being dumped by Millicent, decides to DJ the mixer.
+Meanwhile, Leslie has given Ben a Valentine's Day scavenger hunt filled with intricate riddles hidden all over Pawnee in order to discover where she wants to meet him that night, but she made it exceedingly difficult.
+Andy and Ron help Ben out, and Ron turns out to be very eager and adept at solving riddles, despite his claims to the contrary.
 They agree to split up and find the riddles out of order to more quickly find the last one.

 At the mixer, Chris plays depressing music that puts a sour mood on the event.
 Ann arrives and Leslie unsuccessfully tries to set her up with numerous men.
-April (Aubrey Plaza), who dislikes Ann, brings her creepy friend Orin as a "date", leading Leslie to harshly criticize April for being an ass towards Ann, pointing out to April that Ann would have helped her in spite of how badly April treats her, and that April showed she was just being pathetically selfish.
-Tom (Aziz Ansari) steps up to help Ann out, making Ann feel better with his humorous efforts.
+April, who dislikes Ann, brings her creepy friend Orin as a "date", leading Leslie to harshly criticize April for being an ass towards Ann, pointing out to April that Ann would have helped her in spite of how badly April treats her, and that April showed she was just being pathetically selfish.
+Tom steps up to help Ann out, making Ann feel better with his humorous efforts.
 Chris tells Leslie he is sad because he is 44 years old and still single, believing Millicent may have been his soulmate, but Leslie cheers him up with a pep talk, but says he is also at fault for being single since he dumped Ann.
 Chris later plays upbeat music and everyone has a good time at the mixer.
 A grateful Ann decides to go home, but Leslie catches her applying make-up in her car.
 Leslie thinks Ann is going to go out with Chris, leaving her angry because of the turmoil she went through regarding her relationship with Ben, and when April tries to get her to leave them alone Leslie ignores April because she thinks April is just trying to be mean to Ann again.